 The Supply Chain

-The diamond trade has been the focus of much criticism from within the jewellery industry and from consumers for decades.
-As awareness of the conditions under which ‘blood diamonds’ or conflict diamonds are mined and sold increased, so did attempts to regulate the supply chain and stop the trade of conflict diamonds.
+The diamond trade has been the focus of criticism from the jewellery industry and consumers for decades.
+As awareness increased of the conditions under which ‘blood diamonds’ or conflict diamonds are mined and sold, so did attempts to regulate the supply chain and stop the trade of conflict diamonds.

 Conflict diamonds are mined in areas of war or areas that are characteristically plagued by violence and political upheaval

 and are used by war lords/militia to finance violence.

 This led to further questioning about the origins of diamonds (and later metals and gemstones) more broadly.
 Both consumer and industry awareness has improved drastically since the beginning of this dialogue, resulting in increased pressure from consumers and ongoing action from the industry.